CaptOkie/palindrome/README.md

 # Palindrome

 A web application that checks if submitted messages are palindromes.
-See the [live demo](http://34.200.215.7/).

 # Contents